 When my doctor PRESCRIBED daily meditation, I knew I was onto something.

 The app has a lovely selection of background music and soundscapes – perfect for SOME noise while writing but not anything too distracting.
 Plus lots of different guided meditations on all types of topics.
 My personal favorite is “The Daily Trip” because I like his voice.

 What I love the most is that when you’re in the flow, this doesn’t interrupt you when it runs out.
 And when you’re really struggling, you don’t have the ability to stare at numbers counting down – it quietly encourages you to get back to work.

 And yes, I get it from Amazon!
 I have one of the cheapy plastic ones because KIDS.
 But you can spring for a lovely glass and metal version as well.
 I’d love this one AND I’m very happy with my plastic version too.

 This was gifted to me by my bestie (hi Jess!) and I promptly fell in love.
 Gilbert shares a lot of the ideas I had always held as truth about the power (and responsibility) of having an idea, being creative, and bringing forth amazing beauty in the world.

-Yes, this is BACK again.
+I think this movie might have a permanent spot on my list.
 Why?
 Because this is my personal go-to for when I need a feel-good movie about two authors who keep following their dreams – and make it.
 It’s feel good, funny, and has ZERO dark parts.